Lake Tahoe Wolf Rescue

 When changing your pet’s food over to a high-quality commercial food, be sure you mix a little of the new food in with their current food, allowing them to adjust to the change gradually.
 Many of the less expensive foods are not only filled with grains and fillers, but loaded with sugar, salt, flavorings, and MSG to make dogs and cats “crave” the food.
 This makes it difficult for them to accept the better quality foods, which are more bland.
 It’s just like trying to get our kids to eat their vegetables when they are used to rich, salty French Fries!

-I recommend using grain-free Taste of the Wild, or Orijen at least every other month to vary the diet.
+I recommend using different grain-free foods at least every other month to vary the diet.
 It's fine to switch foods each month to ensure a variety of nutrition, making sure you overlap each new food to prevent sensitivity to diet change.

 The most important thing is to make sure your dog is getting "real food" along with the dry food [if you must feed dry food].
-I recommend using a variation of my Turkey Recipe, mixing it in with the kibble.
+I recommend using a variation of my Turkey Recipe - or a good canned dog food - mixing it in with the kibble.
 If your dog is used to eating only dry food, add the meat mixture in small amounts until your canine is eating at least 50/50 meat and kibble.

 Check out these websites for healthy updates and pet food recalls ...